-Looking for 2019 Prices for U-Pick Fruits and Vegetables in 2019?
+Looking for 2022 Prices for U-Pick Fruits and Vegetables in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Eventually, I hope to be able to provide local pricing information for each crop.
 Help me build up the data by reporting the PYO and already picked prices at the farms you go to!